Zeswen/Ironhack-Prework/README.md

 # Ironhack-Prework
-This is the whole work I made before entering IronHack Madrid, including FreecodeCamp and JS katas from codewars of 5 kyus.
+This is the whole work I made before entering IronHack Madrid, including FreecodeCamp and JS katas from codewars up to 5 kyus.